 Today’s researchers and professionals must appreciate and understand their work within the context of a global society.
 The College of Education at Michigan State University is committed to preparing educators, leaders and health professionals who embrace learning from diverse perspectives, and to engaging with domestic and international partners in ways that promote understanding about issues, policies and practices around the world.

 Major priorities include:

 - Outreach projects that extend beyond the country and continent

-The College of Education, which is home to more than 200 international students from 40 countries, develops opportunities for students to gain global experiences and competencies—no matter where they are from.
+The College of Education is home to international students from around the world and develops opportunities for students to gain global experiences and competencies—no matter where they are from.